Google will pay Murdoch-owned News Corp for the right to distribute some of its content

 “The law would unfairly require unknown payments for simply showing links to news businesses, while giving, to a favored few, special previews of search ranking,” Kent Walker, Google’s top global policy executive, said in a Feb.
 11 blog post.
 “Those aren’t workable solutions and would fundamentally change the Internet.”

 News Showcase is Google’s attempt to sidestep that problem, by creating a separate product that looks and feels different from search results.
-It’s part of a broader trend at Google to move away from traditional blue links and add more curated content, some of it paid for, in search results.
+It’s part of a broader trend at Google of moving away from traditional blue links and adding more curated content, some of it paid for, in search results.

 The deals don’t mean the new law isn’t necessary, Josh Frydenberg, Australia’s treasurer and a senior member of the government’s cabinet, told reporters Wednesday.
-“None of these deals would be happening if we didn’t have the legislation before the Parliament,” Frydenberg said.
-“This world-leading mandatory code is bringing the parties to the table and is helping to pave a way forward where news media businesses are getting paid for generating original journalistic content.”
+“None of these deals would be happening if we didn’t have the legislation before the Parliament,” Frydenberg said. “...This world-leading mandatory code is bringing the parties to the table and is helping to pave a way forward where news media businesses are getting paid for generating original journalistic content.”